 Where To Start

 Dalmatia covers from the Southern tip of Croatia on the border with Montenegro and stretches to the island of Rab, over 300 miles of mainland coastline.
-This area boasts some of the most photographed destinations, yachting destinations for the world’s most wealthy, filming locations of Game of Thrones, and endless travel adventure opportunities for any visitor.
+This area boasts some of the most photographed destinations, yachting for the world’s most wealthy, filming locations of Game of Thrones, and endless adventure opportunities for any visitor.
 One important detail about this area is that a strip of land belonging to Bosnia divides the Southern part of the region.
 For planning purposes, this means you will have to incorporate crossing borders if you travel by car (including whatever visas – not required for US Citizens – or testing is required).
 Ferries are also a commonly used and a viable option for travel between cities and islands.

 Tips for Traveling with Kids in Croatia